 The Mirena IUD has caused severe injuries to women across the country.
 Mirena users have suffered life-altering injuries as a result of the device migrating within their bodies and/or perforating their organs.
-If you have been injured by a Mirena IUD, the national law firm of Blizzard & Nabers can help.
+If you have been injured by a Mirena IUD, the national law firm of Blizzard Law PLLC can help.

 Mirena is an intrauterine device (IUD) that is used as a contraceptive by placing it into the uterus during a doctor’s visit.
 The T-shaped device contains levonorgestrel, a steroid, which is released into the uterus and prevents contraception.
 Bayer manufactures Mirena.
 The company has previously come under fire for producing defective drugs including Trasylol and the birth control pill Yaz (Yasmin).

 The FDA approved Mirena in December 2000 solely as a form of birth control.
 It is approved to remain in the uterus for approximately five years.
 In 2009, Mirena was also approved for heavy menstrual bleeding.
 It is estimated that approximately two million women in the United States use Mirena; and, more than 15 million women have used the device worldwide.
 Once inserted, Mirena remains in the uterus until removal.
 Mirena has been linked to serious side effects including:

 - IUD Migration

 - Removal Surgery

 Mirena IUD users were never warned that the device could migrate from its original implantation location, and perforate the uterus or become embedded in different parts of the body.
 The areas of the body most commonly affected by Mirena IUD migration include the pelvic area, fallopian tubes, or other abdominal organs such as the bladder and bowel.
 Once this perforation and/or embedment occurs, removal surgery is required.
 In the most severe cases, young women undergo several surgeries to remove the device and affected organs including the uterus, ovaries, and fallopian tubes, causing infertility.